RomanCLV/MathEvaluator/README.md

 ### Invalid domain

 We allow the user to decide what to do in the case of an `invalid domain` operation (eg: 0/0, sqrt(x) where x is negative, ln(x) where x <= 0) thanks to the static property `MathEvaluator.RaiseDomainException`, by default set to `true`.
-In the case of this property is equal to `true` and that an `invalid domain` operation is appliyng, it will raise a `DomainException`.
+In the case of this property is equal to `true` and that an `invalid domain` operation is applying, it will raise a `DomainException`.
 Else it will return `NaN`.

 ## Basic operators (+, -, *, /)